Sherif-Sameh/BehaviorTransformer/README.md

 This section provides a summary of the most defining features of the Behavior Transformer (BeT) approach.

 ### Motivation and Overview
-The motivation behind the BeT was to come-up with a behavior cloning (BC) approach that could simultaneously achieve the three following goals for environments with continuous observation and action spaces.
+The motivation behind the BeT was to come-up with a behavioral cloning (BC) approach that could simultaneously achieve the three following goals for environments with continuous observation and action spaces.

 1. Accurately model multi-modal behavior in datasets rather than capturing only a single mode or an averaging of all modes.
 2. Relax the Markov assumption that only the prior state is needed for action prediction.